Long-term prediction intervals with many covariates: High dimensional regression regime

-where $\epsilon_i^x$ are i.i.d. and $G_x$ is a measurable function.
+where $\epsilon_i^x$ are i.i.d. and $G_e$ is a measurable function.
 One can then define the cumulative dependence using this functional dependence measure.
-For the quantile consistency in the case of stochastic design we will need a notion of functional dependence on the cross-product process $x_{.j}e_.$ as follows
+However, thanks to the structure of the regression problem we can skip defining that for the $e_i$ process.
+Instead, for the quantile consistency in the case of stochastic design, we will need a notion of functional dependence on the cross-product process $x_{.j}e_.$ as follows

 where $e_{k,l}^*=G_e(\epsilon_l^e,\epsilon_{i-1}^e,\ldots,\epsilon_{i-k}^e{'},\ldots)$ and $\{\epsilon_{i}^e\}'$ is an i.i.d. copy of $\{\epsilon_i^e\}$.
 Using (\ref{eq:fdm ex}), we define the dependence adjusted norm as (\ref{eq:dep adjusted}) for the $x_{.j}e_.$ process uniformly over $1 \le j \le p$ as follows: